shota-nukumizu/shota-nukumizu/README.md

 # About Me

 I'm Shota Nukumizu.
 I'm 21 years old and a student programmer.
 I'm in my third year at Kyushu University.
-I have practiced coding and launched web development since  I usually share the charm and the skills of web development through social media like Twitter and [my tech blog](https://shotanukumizu-1000.hatenablog.com/) in Japanese.
+I have practiced coding and launched web development since March 1, 2021.
+I usually share the charm and the skills of web development through social media like Twitter and [my tech blog](https://shotanukumizu-1000.hatenablog.com/) in Japanese.

 I started sharing the skills of web development in order to share my knowledge, experience and passions for web development.
 I usually code for 2 hours at least.
 I'm very interested in backend development.
-Especially I like Django REST Framework.I want to become a full-stack developer.
+Especially I like Django REST Framework.
+I want to become a full-stack developer.

 # Programming Languages and Framework